-Shri A. C. Guha (Barsat): I think the discussion on the Vivian Bose Commission Report was delayed in this House because of the enquiry by the Attorney-General and Shri Shastri.
+Shri A. C. Guha (Barsat): I think the discussion on the Vivian Bose Commission Report was delayed in this House because of the enquiry by and Shri Attorney-General Shastri.
 It was, I think, tacitly agreed that the Report should be placed on the Table of the House and then the discussion should take place.